 One of the best ways to do it?
 Grabbing a tripod!
-You can find extremely affordable phone and camera tripods on Amazon.
+You can find extremely affordable phones and camera tripods on Amazon.

-Many of them are even equipped with a handy Bluetooth remote that allows you to snap a picture without touching your phone!
+Many of them are even equipped with a handy Bluetooth remote that allows you to snap an Instagram picture without touching your phone!

 Our ace Customer Success Associate Sarah was more than happy to demonstrate for us!

 Buuut you can see Sarah’s “selfie arm” that makes a self-portrait look a little less polished than we’d like.